-A native of New Orleans, LA, Javonda Nix attended the University of Louisiana at Lafayette for her undergraduate degree.
+A native of New Orleans, Javonda attended the University of Louisiana at Lafayette for her undergraduate degree.
 Javonda graduated from ULL in 2010 with a Bachelor of Science in Health Promotion and Wellness.
 In 2016, she decided to enroll in the online program at Benedictine University to obtain her Master in Public Health with a focus in Health Education and Promotion and Health Management and Policy.
 Javonda graduated in December 2018.

 Javonda’s career in social and community services has spanned over 14 years.
 Javonda’s service began in high school when she was employed with the Summer Youth Leadership team.
 As a result of her work in high school, Javonda knew a career that encompassed helping others would be the most fulfilling for her.